Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • The mobile app and digital interface are sleek and intuitive.

 Not to mention, perhaps the greatest benefit of all is that the Babbel French lessons are fairly short.
-At just 10-15 minutes each, they are much shorter than the lessons from Rocket French and Pimsleur, which typically run closer to an hour to complete.
+At just 10-15 minutes each, they are much shorter than the lessons from Rocket and Pimsleur, which typically run closer to an hour to complete.

 Babbel learn French